oshablue/dacqman/README.md

 ## Wish List / TODO

+### Known Limitations for Re-Dev/Mod (Maybe's)

+1. Chart Frame Rate / Speed: Using d3 for the data chart/graphs works well for demo, and is a good demo of d3 in general.
+When trying to parse out waveform data frames and then update 8 channels however, it could be a little faster to try as a next iteration, canvas with d3 perhaps, or canvas alone.
+Still keeping with script (nodejs / electron) versus compiled code in this particular project for a number of good reasons.
+So yeah, canvas as a next step/mod for dev and check update frequency.
+In single channel mode however, using d3 is plenty fast.
+And by "speed" and "fast" just meaning how much the UI update buffer has to be decimated to keep pace easily with graph updates and without buffer overflow.
+There are probably other code mods as well that could clean up (make more efficient) the UI updates and buffer processing.

+1. Add a data frame parser to the UI as a start too.
+Currently, relying on the error-free data streams.

 ### For First Alpha Release

 - Option for local libraries (in case no net connectivity - or note about this at least)